ChalmersGU-AI-course/shrdlite-course-project/README-ASTAR.md

 The second example is a graph problem, where each node is a point in a 2-d space.
 Some of these nodes are connected with each other and they basically form a map.
 The heuristic used in this problem is the euclidean distance to the goal.

 The third example is the famous 8-puzzle.
-Here, the algorithm prints the heuristic of the starting point, runs the algorithm, and finally (assuming it finds a solution) prints the final path length and the actual steps taken in the path.
+Here, the algorithm prints the heuristic value of the starting point, runs the algorithm, and finally (assuming it finds a solution) prints the final path length and the actual steps taken in the path.
 The sum of the Manhattan distance for each tile is used as a heuristic.

 Implementation